vipin1551/groupdocs-dotnet-annotation-samples/flask_dotnetannotation_sample/README.md

 ## Examples

-### GroupDocs PHP samples
+### GroupDocs Python samples

-This is the GroupDocs PHP samples application written with FatFree framework.
+This is the GroupDocs Python samples application written with FatFree framework.

 ### How to deploy and run sample app